Last Updated on August 28, 2023 by Michelle Ball

 Parents may file a “compliance complaint” with the California Department of Education (CDE) if a school district refuses to issue an assessment plan or to assess a student.
 Or, a parent may choose to file with the Office of Administrative Hearings.

-Michelle Ball is a student attorney who has assisted with special education matters since 1995.
+Michelle Ball is an attorney for students who has assisted with special education matters since 1995.
 As a lawyer in Sacramento California she is able to help students across California, in Santa Cruz, Rio Vista, Napa, Sonora, Elk Grove and many other locations.